pivotal/docs-tap/tap-gui/tls/cert-mngr-ext-clusterissuer.hbs.md

    Wait a few moments for this to take place, if need be.

-1. Configure Tanzu Application Platform GUI to use the newly created certificate.
+1. Configure Tanzu Developer Portal to use the newly created certificate.
    To do so, update the `tap-values.yaml` file that you used during installation to include the following items under the `tap-gui` section: